-Quoting texts which are already contained in ITU-R Recommendations should be avoided by using relevant references.
+A2.5.1 Quoting texts that are already contained in ITU-R Recommendations should be avoided by using relevant references.
 A similar approach should be followed for ITU-R Reports on a case-by-case basis, as appropriate.

-If ITU-R documents are still undergoing the ITU-R adoption/approval process or are still at the stage of draft documents when the draft CPM texts have to be finalized, they could still be referenced in the draft CPM texts, with the understanding that the references will be further reviewed at the second session of CPM.
+A2.5.2 If ITU-R documents are still undergoing the ITU-R adoption/approval process or are still at the stage of draft documents when the draft CPM texts have to be finalized, they could still be referenced in the draft CPM texts, with the understanding that the references will be further reviewed at the second session of CPM.
 Working documents or preliminary draft documents should not be referenced in the draft CPM texts unless there is sufficient opportunity to complete them for consideration by the Radiocommunication Assembly prior to WRC.